SAP-samples/fsm-extension-sample/samples/refresh-token-sample-ui5/README.md

 - **Language**: TypeScript with strict mode
 - **UI Components**: SAP UI5 controls (TextArea, MessageStrip, etc.)
 - **Data Binding**: JSON Model for reactive UI updates
-- **FSM Shell SDK**: Official SDK for FSM extensions.
-It handles authentication, context, and event communication with the FSM platform
+- **SAP Field Service and Asset Management Shell SDK**: Official SDK for SAP Field Service and Asset Management extensions.
+It handles authentication, context, and event communication with the SAP Field Service and Asset Management platform
 - **UI Display**: Real-time token history with timestamps in a growing TextArea

 ## Working with the Sample